 - Most advanced positions require a BA or BS in economics, finance, business, or other related field

 - Mortgage loans: registration as a mortgage loan originator with the Nationwide Mortgage Licensing System and Registry (“Registry”), state real estate license

-[Call To Action] You will get more responses to your job posting if you place a call to action here at the end of your loan officer job description.
+[Call To Action] You will get more responses to your loan officer or loan processor job description if you place a call to action here at the end of your loan officer job description.
 Tell your job seeker how to apply for your position for example, by clicking on the “apply” button at the top of the job listing or by emailing a resume or filling out an application on the company’s website.

 Get expert help finding your next great hires

 Your search for talented loan officers requires a lot of effort, beginning with the right ad to attract top applicants.
 You want to make sure that your chosen candidate is a good fit.
 Need help?
 Monster can get you started with recruiting help and can facilitate all your hiring needs.
 Get more information now.